Child Care Subsidy

 A simplified way to think about it is:

-Subsidy Paid = (Your CCS %) × (Lower of hourly fee or hourly cap) × (Eligible hours)
+Subsidy Paid = (Your CCS %) × (Lower of hourly fee or hourly cap) × (Eligible hours used)

 Example: